n04ln/melchior/README.md

 # go-memo
 Author: NoahOrberg
 ## What is `go-memo`??
-This application is a notes management application of [memolist.vim](http://github.com/glidenote/memolist.vim)
+This is a notes management application of [memolist.vim](http://github.com/glidenote/memolist.vim)
 ## Installation
 ``` bash
 $ go get github.com/NoahOrberg/go-memo